 Kia Sportage insurance rates: State-by-state breakdown

-The table below shows the car insurance rates for the Kia Sportage by state.
+Below, you’ll find car insurance rates for the Kia Sportage in different states.

 StateAnnual ratesSix-month ratesMonthly rates